MicrochipTech/AzureDemo_AnyCloud/README.md

 <img src="./media/IOTC_Raw_Data.png" alt="The IOTC Raw Data view for Hello World Message" width = 300/>

-After these initial values are sent, the script begins publishing spoofed temperature sensor telemetry at the "telemetryInterval" rate.
+After these initial values are sent, the script begins publishing spoofed temperature sensor telemetry at the "telemetryInterval" rate (in seconds).
 The telemetry interval defaults to 10 seconds, but this is a writeble property that can be updated from IoT Central.

 <img src="./media/IOTC_Temperature_Telemetry.png" alt="The IOTC Raw Data view of light sensor data" width = 600/>

 ### IMPORTANT!
 Do not skip the following step for creating a **Properties** view!

-[Click here](./DeviceTemplate_CreatingViews.md) to create a "Properties" view that allows you to change any of the Cloud-writable properties.
+[Click here](./DeviceTemplate_CreatingViews.md) to create an additional "Properties" view that allows you to change any of the Cloud-writable properties.
 Once this new view has been added to the device template, click on the Properties view and type in a new value for the Telemetry Interval.
 Click on the **Save** icon to send the property update request to the physical device.
 You should see the status of the property listed as "Pending" until a confirmation has been received from the physical device that the property was successfully updated.
 At this point in time, the status of the property should revert back to the "Accepted" state.

 <img src="./media/IOTC_WriteTelemetryInterval.png" alt="The IOTC Raw Data view of light sensor data" width = 400/>

-Depending how quickly the write propery response is received, it is possible that IoT Central will show the value as "Pending".
+Depending how quickly the write property response is received, it is possible that IoT Central will show the value as "Pending".
 If the device is offline or doesn't respond to a writable property request, the value can display as pending indefinitely in IoT Central until a valid property update acknowledge has been received.

 The last item the script demonstrates is receiving Cloud to Device (C2D) commands, which are referred to as "methods" in the IoT Central documentation.
 This can be demonstrated directly from IoT Central on the device's **Commands** tab.

 <img src="./media/IOTC_CommandReboot.png" alt="The IOTC reboot command" width = 400/>

 "PT5S" is an [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) period designator, which decodes to 5 seconds following the standard's definition.
-The script only supports periods in seconds, but the standard covers durations years, months, days, etc.
+The script only supports periods in seconds, but the standard covers durations of years, months, days, etc.

     'P'eriod
     'T'ime
      5
     'S'econds

-After you enter a valid field, the **Run** button can be pressed.
+After you enter a valid field, click on the **Run** button.

 When the `WBZ451_Curiosity;1` device twin model interface (DTMI) was originally defined, part of that definition included a response packet for the command.
-The device twin structure can be viewed in IoT Central, by selecting "Device Templates" using the left-hand side navigation pane, then the name and version of the device template being used.
+The device twin structure can be viewed in IoT Central by selecting "Device Templates" using the left-hand side navigation pane, then the name and version of the device template being used.

 <img src="./media/IOTC_Navigate_Device_Template.png" alt="The IOTC reboot command" width = 400/>